Valois Tapestries: Provenance and preservation

 Scholars have not firmly established who commissioned the tapestries or for whom they were intended.
 It is highly likely that they originally owned by, or given to Catherine de' Medici, but they are not included in the inventory of possessions drawn up after her death.
 It is likely that Catherine presented them to her granddaughter Christina of Lorraine, in celebration of her marriage to Ferdinando I de' Medici, Grand Duke of Tuscany, in 1589.
 The tapestries are now in the Uffizi Gallery in Florence, Tuscany, but are not normally on public display.

 Records regarding the display of the Valois tapestries after their arrival in Florence are rare, but it is likely that the eight works were rarely displayed and never together.

 All eight of the Valois tapestries were extensively conserved by the Uffizi Gallery with donation from The Friends of the Uffizi Gallery, Palm Beach, Florida in the 21st century.
 Fundraising for the effort began in 1998, while the conservation and restoration work took three years.
 The tapestries were cleaned of dust and grime, and portions of the works which were weakened by age or damaged due to pests repaired.
 Paint applied to the works in the 1700s and 1800s to highlight details was also removed.

 In November 2018, six of the eight tapestries – Elephant, Fontainebleau, Journey, Polish Ambassadors, Tournament, and Whale – were displayed for the first time in North America at the Cleveland Museum of Art.
 It was also the first exhibition of the tapestries since their conservation.
 The works were hung in gallery with walls of various shapes and heights, similar to how they would have been hung originally.
 Drawings used to inspire the works and preparatory documents used by the weavers were displayed alongside the tapestries.
 Full-length portraits of Catherine de' Medici, Henry III of France, and Christina of Lorraine as well as a number of decorative art objects owned by the Medici family were included in the exhibit as well.

+In 2023, the eight tapestries are displayed in the same room in the Musée national de la Renaissance at Écouen (France) during an exhibition dedicated to Antoine Caron.